-EXTERNAL ALARM INDICATOR (FIRE BELL) - Front entrance of the building
+EXTERNAL ALARM INDICATOR (FIRE BELL)

 The fire detection system shall operate one bell to indicate a fire alarm.
 The bell shall be located on the outside of the building, be visible from the main approach to the building and shall be as near as practicable to the Designated Building Entry Point.